devpi/devpi/doc/userman/devpi_commands.rst

       --serverdir DIR       directory for server data.
 By default,
                             $DEVPI_SERVERDIR is used if it exists, otherwise the default is '~/.devpi/server'
+      --init                initialize devpi-server state in an empty directory (also see --serverdir)
       --restrict-modify SPEC
                             specify which users/groups may create other users and their indices.
 Multiple users and groups are separated